bwcompton/EcoAssess/dev/implementation-plan.md

   red herring.
 Mitigated by config constants + startup check + graceful degradation + daily monitor.
 Residual risk: silent schema/field-name changes (already bit us once).
-- **Dense-town performance** at the chosen `trigger` zoom — PoC must verify.
-  Fetch latency is the dominant cost (instrumented in PoC).
-If render also bites in dense areas, `leafgl::addGlPolygons` (WebGL) is the scalability lever — noted, not yet needed.
+- **Dense-town render cost — confirmed real.** Run-2 instrumentation
+  overturned the fetch-only assumption: Concord render was ~2140 ms while fetch was ~1000 ms. `leafgl::addGlPolygons` (WebGL) is now a **planned optimization lever for the real app**, not just a noted one.
+ESRI fetch also has high variance (one Petersham run 2960 ms) — argues for the grid cache + the daily warm-up ping.
-- **CRS / datum correctness — elevated.** PoC shapefile export came out ~10 m N / ~30 m E. Proximate cause: `st_transform()` with the proj4 datum
+- **CRS / datum correctness — improved, not closed.** Original ~10 m N /
+  ~30 m E. proj4 datum string `'+proj=longlat +datum=WGS84'` vs EPSG:4326
-  string `'+proj=longlat +datum=WGS84'` selects a different PROJ pipeline than EPSG:4326 under PROJ 6+/GDAL 3. **`get.shapefile.R:36` in the
-  production regional app uses the same string** — latent offset risk there too (may be self-consistent within that app and thus unnoticed; needs a look, BC to judge).
-PoC now reports the source WKID to pin down the true ESRI SR. A 30 m parcel shift is unacceptable for the MA renewable-siting subsidy use case.
+  under PROJ 6+/GDAL 3 was the main culprit: EPSG fix removed the 30 m E and halved N to ~5 m.
+Residual ~5 m N still under investigation (see CRS source WKID item under Open questions). **`get.shapefile.R:36` in the production regional app uses the same proj4 string** — latent offset risk there too (may be self-consistent and unnoticed; BC to judge whether worth a look).
+A multi-metre parcel shift is unacceptable for the MA renewable-siting subsidy use case, so the residual must be explained before real-app work.
 - **Scattered-parcel bbox limit** is a UX sharp edge (easy to click two far parcels); needs a clear, specific error message.

 ## Design notes / parked ideas

-- **Box / lasso multi-select.** Clicking parcels one-by-one is fine for a few; selecting many adjacent parcels (common in conservation) wants a rubber-band box → `st_intersects`.
-Shift-drag is currently dead (boxZoom disabled).
-Candidate enhancement; prototype if BC wants it.
+- **Box / lasso multi-select** — **parked 2026-05-15** (BC's call):
+  click-to-toggle is enough; users expect to pick only a handful of parcels.
+  Shift-drag is free (boxZoom disabled) if revisited.
+Easy to add later via rubber-band box → `st_intersects`.

+## Process conventions

+- Roadmap is BC-owned; this plan + work log are Claude-maintained (BC may edit).
+Keep them current each session.
+- **Commits: no sign-off / no `Co-Authored-By` trailer.** Commit (do **not** push) as an end-of-session safety net — guards against RStudio-save clobbering.
+Match the repo's terse message style.

 ## Data sources